D1. Data Literacy

 On the other hand, the double bar graph includes:

-Lead students to see that the double bar graph allows for easy comparison of results, interpretation and drawing of conclusions.
+Lead students to see that the double bar graph allows for easy comparison of results, interpretations and drawing of conclusions.

 Have students reform their teams and give each team a large sheet of graph paper and two different coloured markers.
 Have each team create a double bar graph to represent the data from the frequency table (number of bounces with the Bondiball and the table tennis ball).